pranujm/info-and-data-systems/README.md

 All homework assignments for ISYE 2530 - Information & Data Systems.

-Assignments completed in SQL using MySQL and R for data analysis.
+Assignments completed in RStudio using R for data analysis.